- Beginning the Ph.D. study

 - Students not having any results submitted for publication after the fourth year will receive the C grade and their study will be terminated.

-- The doctoral exam should be taken at latest in the third year.
-Students who have not passed the doctoral exam by the end of the third year will receive the B grade.
+- The doctoral exam (for students enrolled before 2025/26) or TBD (for students enrolled in 2025/26) should be taken at latest in the third year.
+Students who have not satisfied these duties by the end of the third year will receive the B grade.

-- After the fifth year of study, only B or C grades are possible; the student should demonstrate a tangible progress towards fulfilling their obligatory duties (passing the doctoral exam and defending the thesis).
+- After the fifth year of study, only B or C grades are possible; the student should demonstrate a tangible progress towards fulfilling their obligatory duties to receive the B grade.

 How to proceed:

-- Together with your advisor, agree on the five topics that you would like to be examined from and on four examiners for the focused topics.
+- Together with your advisor, agree on the three topics that you would like to be examined from and on an examiner for each of the topics.
 The examiners can be from other departments, other universities, or even from abroad (especially for the topics that are not well represented here); in fact, this is desirable, as at least one member of the exam committee must be from outside of MFF.

 - Consult the topics and examiners with the program coordinator (currently Zdeněk Dvořák).
 Generally, he will just confirm that the formal criteria are met; in more complicated cases, he will discuss the proposal with the whole program advisory board.
 The examiners who are not docents or professors must be confirmed by the scientific board, unless they already are on the list of approved examiners (the program coordinator will arrange this and it is generally just a formality, there is no need to wait for this confirmation).

-- Agree with each of the four examiners on the topic and material to study.
+- Agree with each of the examiners on the topic and material to study.

 - Prepare for the exam (this usually takes several months).

 - At least a month in advance, contact the program coordinator and ask them to organize the exam.
-They will agree with you and the committee members on an exact date and time.
+They will agree with you and the committee members on an exact date and time; usually, in the first week of the winter or summer exam period.

-The last part of your study, which can only be undertaken after you have passed the doctoral exam and fulfilled all other duties specified in your ISP.
+The last part of your study, which can only be undertaken after you have fulfilled all mandatory duties specified in your ISP.
 The thesis must in a significant part contain your own original research and it is expected that it will be at least partially based on results published in journals or at refereed conferences.
 Note that the writing of the thesis is a significant undertaking, takes at least several months, and involves multiple rounds of revisions based on your advisor's feedback.
 The thesis is usually written in English (though Czech and Slovak are allowed).
 See also more info on the formatting of the thesis and LaTeX templates.

 How to proceed once you are ready to defend the thesis: